SaketJNU/software_engineering/GITAM-Lab/List_of_Programs.md

        - Access items
 20. Write a python program to define a module to find Fibonacci Numbers and import the module to another program.
+21. Write a program that inputs a text file.
+The program should print all of the unique words in the           file in alphabetical order.
+22. Write a python program to open and write “hello world” into a file?
+23. Write a python program to write the content “hi python programming” for the above existing file.
-21. Write a program to double a given number and add two numbers using lambda().
+24. Write a program to double a given number and add two numbers using lambda().
+25.